opnsense/docs/source/manual/logging.rst

 System Logging
 ==============

-When troubleshooting problems with your Firewall you are heavily constrained to the logs available on your system.
+When troubleshooting problems with your firewall, it is very likely you have to check the logs available on your system.
 Via the UI you can find them distributed within the depending Menues which are: